programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ## Remove Stopwords and Punctuation
 The first pre-processing step is to remove stopwords, which are common words that provide little to no meaningful information about your research question.
 As [Emil Hvitfeldt and Julia Silge](https://smltar.com/stopwords) explain, whether commonly excluded words would provide meaningful information to your project depends upon your analytical task.
 For this reason, researchers should think carefully about which words to remove from their dataset.

-The following code creates a custom stopword list that combines researcher-defined stop words alongside the standard stopword list supplied in the `quanteda` computational text analysis package.
+The words "bronstein", "derrick" and "camry" were notable outliers in our specific dataset; you will likely find that other words are outliers in yours.
+While these words may reveal some relevance to the political valence of these videos, if you wished to remove these outliers from the visualization, the following code creates a custom stopword list that combines researcher-defined stop words alongside the standard stopword list supplied in the `quanteda` computational text analysis package.
 To change the custom stopwords, simply replace our words with your own.
-The words "bronstein", "derrick" and "camry" were notable outliers in our specific dataset; you will likely find that other words are outliers in yours.

 ```
 library(quanteda)